-i) can be set to "true" and to indicate that the in-progress emergency state cancellation is processed and in-progress emergency state of the group is still retained as another MCPTT user is having an outstanding MCPTT emergency condition.

 Absence of the <emergency-ind>, <alert-ind> and <imminentperil-ind> in a SIP INVITE request indicates that the MCPTT client is initiating a non-emergency private call or non-emergency group call.

 Absence of the <broadcast-ind> in a SIP INVITE request indicates that the MCPTT client is initiating a non-broadcast group call.